shauncommits/ImageFiltering/README.txt

 Hint: use Ubuntu or vs code editor to run the assignment.
 However, whichever way you prefer would suffice.

-To check the output of the filter, look at the image called output.jpg inside the image folder!
+To check the output of the filter, look at the image called output.jpg inside the imageOutput folder!